Stretch to stretch, dust to dust: lower-value local $H_{0}$ measurement from two-population modelling of type Ia

 Our analysis does not include corrections due to flux limits of the surveys included in the low-redshift ($z<0.15$) part of the Pantheon+ compilation.
 Accounting for these effects would most likely increase distance estimates at high redshifts and thus lower the derived Hubble constant.
 It would also improve population typing across redshift.
 Given the fact that survey selection effects are second-order correction in the Pantheon+ bias model, which is primarily driven by the dust and intrinsic emission model \citep[see Figure 1 of][]{Wojtak2024}, we expect possible effects on the Hubble constant estimation to be smaller than the bias corrections obtained in our study.
 We checked that fitting our models to supernovae in the redshift range restricted to $0.015<z<0.10$ (less affected by potential selection effects) results in a decrease of the derived Hubble constant values on average by $0.3$~km~s$^{-1}$~Mpc$^{-1}$.
 This motivates future more refined data analysis based on a full forward modelling combining survey selection effects and the two-population framework.

 Our extinction model in the young supernova population and thus in the calibration galaxies can be thought of as both observationally and theoretically motivated revision of the dust model assumed to estimate biases in the Pantheon+ supernova compilation.
-Figure~\ref{Pantheon_bias} demonstrates the sensitivity of the Hubble constant estimation to the Pantheon+ bias model.
-It is apparent that supernovae with extinction corrections based on $\widehat{R_{\rm B}}=3.1$ pull the best-fit Hubble constant towards higher values.
-Therefore, it is not surprising that applying $R_{\rm B}\approx 4$ from our two-population modelling results in the opposite trend.
-A similar correction of the Hubble constant estimate was also obtained in our previous study by replacing the Pantheon+ dust model in the calibration galaxies with the Milky Way-like extinction \citep{Wojtak2024}.
+Figure~\ref{Pantheon_bias} demonstrates the sensitivity of the Hubble constant estimation to the Pantheon+ dust model.
+It is apparent that supernovae with extinction corrections based on $\widehat{R_{\rm B}}=3.1$ (27 out of 42 calibrators) pull the best-fit Hubble constant towards higher values, especially those highly reddened.
+These supernovae become intrinsically brighter in our modelling resulting in a decrease of the derived Hubble constant.
+A similar correction of the Hubble constant estimate was also obtained in our previous study based on direct replacement of the Pantheon+ dust model in the calibration galaxies with the Milky Way-like extinction \citep{Wojtak2024}.
 The bias caused by supernovae with underestimated extinction ($R_{\rm B}=3.1$) in the Pantheon+ catalogue can be alternatively minimised by means of using only blue supernovae (minimally affected by extinction). \citet{Gall2024} showed that this results in $H_{0}\approx 70$~km~s$^{-1}$~Mpc$^{-1}$, which is consistent with the estimates obtained in our study.